Alessandro-Dodon/inflation_forecast/README.md

 ## User Guide

-The `current.csv` file must be downloaded and placed in the same directory as the scripts since the working directory is set to a relative path.
-The `PreProcessing.R` script is self-contained and should be run first because all the other scripts assume the data is preprocessed.
+Download the `current.csv` file and place it in the same directory as the scripts.
+The working directory is set to a relative path.
+Start by running the `PreProcessing.R` script, as all other scripts depend on the preprocessed data.

-If you don't have the `current.csv` file, it can be downloaded from the [Federal Reserve Economic Data (FRED) database](https://www.stlouisfed.org/research/economists/mccracken/fred-databases).
-Make sure to select the "monthly" dataset before downloading.
+If you don't have the `current.csv` file, download it from the [Federal Reserve Economic Data (FRED) database](https://www.stlouisfed.org/research/economists/mccracken/fred-databases) (select the "monthly" dataset).

-If any required packages are missing, simply remove the `#` at the start of the `install.packages()` lines in the script to install them.
-Once the preprocessing is complete, you can run the other scripts, starting with `AR1.R` for model evaluation.
-Make sure that R is installed on your system, and ensure that the required libraries are installed before running the analysis.
+If any required packages are missing, uncomment the `install.packages()` lines in the script to install them.
+Ensure that R is installed, and all libraries are available before running the analysis.